vishalshaw074/docker/README.md

 * docker push vishalshaw074/myubuntu:latest

 ----------------------------------------------------------------------------------
 To persist your SQL Server database in Docker so it’s available the next time you run the container, you need to use Docker volumes.
-Here’s how:
-1: Use a Docker volume to store SQL Server data:

 docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=Vishal@12345' \
   -p 1433:1433 \